 - Anger.

-A parrot will display other signs when blushing, allowing you to determine its mood.
+A parrot may display other signs when blushing, like ruffled head feathers.

 Yawning